raspberrypi/pico-setup/README.md

 ```bash
 picotool load build_$board/blink/blink.uf2 -vx
 ```
-You should now have a blinking LED on your board
+You should now have a blinking LED on your board.